angular-university/angular-firebase-app/README.md

 This repository contains the full application of the course Angular and Firebase - Build a Web Application, so this contains the complete application like it will look like at the end of the course.

-# Looking for the course stating repo ?
+# Looking for the course starting repo ?

 If you are looking for a clean starting point for coding along as you follow the course, please check this [repository](https://github.com/angular-university/angular-firebase-app-starter) instead.